rox-architecture/RODEOS/assets/markdown/ROBOCEPTION_BOXPICK_MISTRAL_CHUNKED.md

 ---

 <chunk_context>The section outlines the runtime parameters for the BoxPick module, detailing their types, ranges, default values, and descriptions.
 These parameters, such as `allow_any_grasp_z_rotation` and `max_grasps`, are crucial for configuring the module's behavior in robotic pick-and-place applications.
-This information is part of a broader discussion on the BoxPick module's functionality, which includes the detection of rectangular surfaces and the calculation of grasp points, emphasizing the importance of parameter customization for optimizing performance in various operational scenarios.</chunk_context>
+This information is part of a broader discussion on the BoxPick module's functionality, which includes the detection of rectangular objects and the calculation of grasp points, emphasizing the importance of parameter customization for optimizing performance in various operational scenarios.</chunk_context>
 <chunk>## Übersicht über die Parameter

 Bemerkung: Die Defaultwerte in der Tabelle unten zeigen die Werte des rc_visard.
 Diese Werte können sich bei anderen Sensoren unterscheiden.